linouxis9/bitshares2-liquiditybots/README.md

 ## Todo

-* Make the script create a 1 out of 2 multisig account consisting of the bot-account and funding-liquidity-bot and let the bot use that account. (so we can fund an account and get the money back painlessly when it's inactive)
-* Find out a way to monitor performance of the bots (the bot itself so it doesn't lose money and the market to see the effect the bots have on the market). cli_wallet market_history()?
+* (see commits to find scripts) Find out a way to monitor performance of the bots (the bot itself so it doesn't lose money and the market to see the effect the bots have on the market). cli_wallet market_history()?
-* Create docker images for the raspberry pi
-* Tweak bot parameters